demian-floreani/ReactCrudApp/README.md

 ### Create Product

 This page, under the path **/addproduct**, uses the AddProduct component to display an empty form.
-After the form is submitted, the form data is transformed to a JSON object and pass to the **POST api/Products** API to add a new product record in the database.
+After the form is submitted, the form data is transformed to a JSON object and passed to the **POST api/Products** API to add a new product record in the database.

 ### Edit Product

 This page, under the path **/editproduct/:productid**, uses the AddProduct component.
-It first retrieves the information of a product using the **GET api/Products/{id}** API and popolates the form with this default information.
-After the form is submitted, the json object is sent to the **PUT api/Products/{id}** API to update the product record in the database.
+It first retrieves the data of an existing product, based on the productid param in the route, using the **GET api/Products/{id}** API.
+It then popolates the form with this default data and after the form is submitted, the form data is transformed to a json object and sent to the **PUT api/Products/{id}** API to update the product record in the database.